AndyPic/Firewall/tests/README.md

 <img src="https://gitlab2.eeecs.qub.ac.uk/40315028/csc7078-project-andrewpickard/raw/master/tests/imgs/Firewall_latency_graph.png" />
+Fig. 1 - Stacked graph of relative latency for the different approaches in test 1.

 These results indicate that the best performance is to use 32-bit integer with the binary search method.